QUAI DAO (QUAI) Achieves Market Cap of $1.07 Million

-QUAI DAO (QUAI) traded up 0.7% against the dollar during the one day period ending at 13:00 PM ET on March 26th.
-In the last week, QUAI DAO has traded up 8.5% against the dollar.
+QUAI DAO (QUAI) traded down 6.9% against the dollar during the one day period ending at 23:00 PM ET on March 31st.
+In the last week, QUAI DAO has traded up 1.2% against the dollar.
 One QUAI DAO coin can now be bought for $0.0268 or 0.00000060 BTC on popular cryptocurrency exchanges.
-QUAI DAO has a total market capitalization of $1.07 million and approximately $190,496.00 worth of QUAI DAO was traded on exchanges in the last day.
+QUAI DAO has a total market capitalization of $1.07 million and approximately $265,891.00 worth of QUAI DAO was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed in the last day: